Birchington: Culture

 Minnis Bay is a popular family beach with attractions such as sailing, windsurfing, cafes, beach huts, public houses, restaurants, a children's playground, a paddling pool and coastal walking/cycling routes.
 The beach has gained a European Blue Flag Award for its cleanliness and safety.
 The village has three other smaller beaches, which are surrounded by chalk cliffs and cliff stacks.
 Wildlife that can be observed in the Thames Estuary includes seals, velvet swimming crabs and the migrant turnstone.

-Paintings by local artists are displayed at the David Burley Gallery in Birchington Library.
+Paintings by local artists are displayed at the David Burley Gallery in Birchington library.

-Community activities take place at The Centre Birchington (Birchington Village Centre), including adult education classes, drama productions by the Birchington Guild of Players and concerts by the Birchington Silver Band.
+Community activities take place at Birchington Village Centre, including adult education classes, drama productions by the Birchington Guild of Players and concerts by the Birchington Silver Band.

-In 1989, Birchington-on-Sea was twinned with the town of La Chapelle d'Armentieres, near Lille in northern France; Birchington Twinning Association arranges events between the two communities, such as school trips, concerts and war remembrance services.
+In 1989, Birchington was twinned with the town of La Chapelle-d'Armentières, near Lille in northern France; Birchington Twinning Association arranges events between the two communities, such as school trips, concerts and war remembrance services.

-Since 1932, Birchington has held a street carnival each summer.
+Between 1932 and 2006, Birchington held a street carnival each summer.

+Media

+There are two local weekly newspapers providing news on the Thanet district area: Isle of Thanet Gazette is paid-for and Isle Of Thanet KM Extra is a free newspaper.

+There are two local news magazines produced for the people of Birchington: The Birchington Roundabout, which began publishing in April 2003, and The Birchington Forum.

+KMFM Thanet is a radio station on frequency 107.2FM.
+Community radio station Academy FM (Thanet) launched in 2010 on 107.8FM.

+More recently, Birchington Together CIC starting publishing a monthly magazine/newsletter, Birchington Buzz.
+In February 2017, The Isle of Thanet News was started.